microsoft/lisa/docs/concepts.md

 A test suite contains one or more test cases that focus on certain functions or tested domains.
 A test case is the smallest unit that runs and generates test results.

 The test cases in the same test suite have the same overall description and setting/clearing method.
 Each test case describes its own steps and sets the appropriate priority.

+Test suites and test cases have their metadata.
+The metadata includes the description, priority, test requirement, and other information.